Colombian Fitness Model Luz Elena Echeverria Flaunts Insane Bikini Body Just Two Weeks After Giving Birth

 Echeverria teamed her top with a pair of high-rise bottoms that sit above her bellybutton, leaving her upper abs on display.
 The tight bikini bottoms hug her torso closely, showing off a largely flat stomach that gives very little indication that the bombshell is the mother of a 2-week-old baby.

-According to the tag she included with her photo and caption, the swimsuit she is wearing is from Selene Vergara Bikinis.
-For the photo, Echeverria is standing on her tiptoes as she rests her arm on the lifeguard float, in a pose that engages the strong muscles of her thighs.
+According to the tag included with the share, the swimsuit she is wearing is from Selene Vergara Bikinis.
+For the photo, Echeverria is standing on her tiptoes as she rests her arm on the lifeguard float, adopting a pose that engages the strong muscles of her thighs.

-As of the time of this writing, the post — which Echeverria shared with her 985,000 Instagram followers — has garnered more than 5,300 likes in under a day of being posted.
+The post — which Echeverria shared with her 985,000 Instagram followers — has garnered more than 5,300 likes less than a day after having been posted.
 The same time period also brought in upward of 230 comments to the photo.
-Users of the social media app who are fans of the South American bombshell took to the comments section to praise her insane physique and to share their admiration for her.
+Fans of the South American bombshell took to the comments section to praise her insane physique, and to share their admiration for her.

 “Wow [two red heart emoji] fabulous,” said one fan, trailing the comment with another red heart emoji.

-“Gorgeous,” raved another, also adding a red heart emoji after the message.
+“Gorgeous,” raved another admirer, also adding a red heart emoji after their message.

 In a recent post, Echeverria said she is returning to her pre-baby body thanks to a strict diet and the use of a corset.
-In an interview in Spanish with Que Palo earlier this year, the model opened up about how she turned to the fitness world after being bullied by her ex following her first pregnancy.
+In a Spanish-language interview with Que Palo earlier this year, the model opened up about how she turned to the fitness world after being bullied by her ex following her first pregnancy.
 According to the report, her ex continuously pointed out how “fat” and “ugly” she looked after she gave birth to their daughter.